Arnav235/Trie_restAPI/slingshot_server/README.md

 # The Server

+**Note:** The server has currently been taken offline as it is not in use.

 This server is hosted on Google Cloud using its Cloud Run service.
 The server has a trie data structure which holds words.
 The trie supports 5 operations:
 - add